irodrigues-ss/vectorio/README.md

 #### Read and write Shapefile

 Working with read and write shapefile.
 Is supported shapefiles compressed as .zip and .rar.
-By default, the datasource is created as based on projection present on .prj file. *obs: read and write of the .rar files is available only for linux OS.
-Only the ShapefileAsRar class has this restriction.
+By default, the datasource is created based on projection present on .prj file. *obs: read and write of the .rar files is available only for linux OS.
+Only the vectorio.compress.Rar (engine to compress) class has this restriction.
 The other classes are available for any OS.*

 - Preparing the data